Cautioning and Diversion

 Care should be taken when dealing with spent cautions especially when presenting antecedent records in court.
 The practice set out in paragraph 1.6 of the Consolidated Criminal Practice Direction (CCPD) is to be followed.
 This means that you should not refer in open court to the existence of a spent caution, reprimand or warning, youth caution, or Conditional Caution and, as far as practicable, references to them in any record which is given to the court should be marked as spent.

-Note by subsection 9, caution includes a conditional caution, reprimand or final warning.
+Note by subsection 9, caution includes a Conditional Caution, reprimand or final warning (now a youth caution).

 The authority for Conditional Cautioning is contained within Part 3 of the Criminal Justice Act 2003.